 There are several roads you can choose to get from Moab to Vernal.
 We drove via I-70, CO-139, CO-64 and US-40.

 Suggested stop: Dinosaur National Monument.
-The visitor centre with a very impressive dinosaur hall is well worth a visit, but make sure to also explore the area by car.
+The visitor centre with a very impressive dinosaur quarry is well worth a visit, but make sure to also explore the area by car.
 The scenery is just beautiful and you can find some ancient rock art as well.
 You can get a small map at the visitor centre.
+You can find more info on the official website of Dinosaurland.

 - Driving distance: 220 miles (355 km)